conda-forge/autode-feedstock/README.md

 autodE is a Python package designed for the rapid generation of chemical reaction (free) energy profiles from SMILES or xyz geometries of reactants and products.
-It makes use of external electronic packages to perform geometry optimisations and single point energy and force evaluations.
+It makes use of external electronic structure packages to perform geometry optimisations, single point energy and force evaluations.

 Current build status